-Privacy Risk: VA patient data temporarily loaded in the Pre-Prod DHMSM Build system as part of the data migration workflow may be exposed to certain privacy/security risks such as unauthorized access or being used for purposes other than the purpose(s) stated at original collection time.
+Privacy Risk: Patient medical records may be exposed to certain privacy/security risks such as unauthorized disclosure, unauthorized access or being used for purposes other than the purpose(s) stated at original collection time.

 Mitigation: Beside the 2014 MOU signed between the then-Secretaries of DoD and VA, the two agencies have entered into several inter-agency MOA, MOU/ISA, in line with the Risk Management Framework (RMF) and applicable OMB Memoranda, CNSSI, DoD and VA policies and procedures to ensure data safeguarding and information privacy controls are implemented as having designed to prevent and/or detect violation or compromise situations, maintaining an acceptable risk level for the operating systems, both in Prod and Pre-Prod environments.
+Mitigation by means of security and privacy controls such as access controls, configuration management, media protection, system and service acquisition, audit and accountability measures, contingency planning, personnel security, system and communication protection, awareness and training, identification authentication, physical and environmental protection, system information integrity, security assessment and authorization, incident response, risk assessment, planning and maintenance, accountability, audit and risk management, data quality and integrity, data minimization and retention, individual participation and redress, transparency and use limitation.
+Criteria, procedures, controls, and responsibilities regarding access are well documented as part of the system ATO process in accordance with NIST SP 800-53 Rev 4 and VA Handbook 6500 - Risk Management Framework for VA Information Systems - VA Information Security Program.
+Standing letters for information exchange, business associate agreements and memorandums of understanding between agencies and VA are managed and monitored closely by the VA Office of Information Security (OIS), VHA Privacy Office and VHA Health Care Security (HCS) to ensure protection of information.